Updated on:

 Where does it come from?

-The best way to check for carbon monoxide in your home is by using a CO detector.
-These are easy to install, much like smoke detectors.
-It’s recommended to place detectors near sleeping areas, close to fuel-burning appliances, or on every level of your home for maximum safety.
+As we mentioned before, the best and safest way to check for carbon monoxide in your home is by using a CO detector.
+These devices are convenient and easy to install in your home, similar to smoke detectors.
+Our advice is to place them near the sleeping areas, or ideally on each floor of your home for maximum safety.

 Radon is a radioactive gas that forms when uranium, thorium, or radium break down in the earth.
-It’s a naturally occurring gas that we’re always exposed to, but the level of exposure depends on how easily radon can enter your home through cracks and holes in the foundation.
+Because it is found in the ground, it usually enters your home through any open or cracked space in the foundation.

-Radon can be tested either using DIY test kits, radon monitors (such as Airthings device) or by hiring a professional.
+Radon can be tested either using DIY test kits, radon monitors (such as Airthings device), or with the help of a professional.

 For DIY radon testing, there are two options: